How to Identify and Classify Wild Strawberries - Exam

 C) Mock strawberry leaves have five leaflets instead of three.

-D) Mock strawberry fruit is larger and redder.
+D) Mock strawberry fruit is less flavorful and has upright yellow flowers.

 • 12.
 What time of year do wild strawberries typically produce fruit?